記事内にプロモーションを含むことがあります

 2. Use the add-on Maya Config Addon For Blender

-We will look at them in turn.
+Look at them in turn.

-Use Industry Compatible Keymap
+1) Use Industry Compatible Keymap

 Blender has a keymap setting called “Industry Compatible”.

-Industry Compatible keymaps are keymaps that are tailored to the way other 3DCG software, such as Maya and 3dsMax, operate.
+Industry compatible keymaps are keymaps that are tailored to the way other 3DCG software, such as Maya and 3dsMax, operate.

 The keymap can be set from the top menu by selecting Edit→Preferences→Keymap→Industry Compatibility.

-You can find more information about this key map here on the 3D person's website.
+You can find more information about this keymap here on the 3D person’s website.

 However, these shortcuts described below will not work while using the industry-compatible keymap.